 In 1977, a researcher discovered that nitroglycerin causes the production of nitric oxide in the body.
 Nitroglycerin (or nitroglycerine) is one medicine given to people suffering from angina.
 During an angina attack, a person experiences chest pain due to a lack of oxygen in the heart, usually due to the narrowing of a coronary artery.
 Nitroglycerin expands the artery.
 The nitric oxide made from the nitroglycerin is responsible for the vasodilation.

 Nerve cells, or neurons, communicate with each other by means of chemicals.
 These chemicals are known as neurotransmitters.
 A neurotransmitter is produced in advance and stored in small sacs called synaptic vesicles, which are located at the end of a neuron.

 The region where one neuron ends and another begins is called a synapse.
 When a nerve impulse arrives at a synapse, the neurotransmitter is released from the first neuron into the tiny gap that is present between neurons.
 The neurotransmitter travels through the gap and attaches to receptors on the membrane of the second neuron.
-Once this union takes place, the second neuron is stimulated and generates a nerve impulse.
-The neurotransmitter is then broken down or reabsorbed into a nerve cell.
+Once this union takes place, the second neuron is stimulated (or in some cases inhibited).
+Stimulation generates a nerve impulse.
+After it has done its job, the neurotransmitter is broken down or reabsorbed into a nerve cell.